hannahcerezo/hannahcerezo/README.md

 <h2>👋 Hi!
 I'm Hannah</h2>
 I'm currently working as a math and computer science tutor.
-I got my Bachelor's in Music and recently received my Associates in Science.
+I have my Bachelor's in Music and recently received my Associates in Science.

 <h2>💞️ Some Hobbies and Interests..</h2>
 <ul>